CRM Method Detail Entity

 - Use consistent terminology across your organization

-- Leave bundles empty for types that apply universally (home, work, other)
+- Leave bundles empty for detail types that apply universally (home, work, other)

-- Use specific bundles for context-specific types (mobile for telephone, billing for address)
+- Use specific types for context-specific detail types (mobile for telephone, billing for address)

-- Avoid over-segmentation: Don't create bundle-specific versions of generic types
+- Avoid over-segmentation: Don't create type-specific versions of generic detail types

 Negate Flag Usage